EOSVR/EOSVR/README.md

 A bad environment will harm users who have lots of token, and they tend to protect the effiency of the virtual world and do the justice.

-In special environment, such as private zone, users can invalidate the ability of Revenge and Trial, to avoid the abuse of them.
+In special environment, such as private zone, users can invalidate the ability of comment and Trial, to avoid the abuse of them.

 3, Guardian：Parent can provide an account to their children, and they can watch all actions of this account at any time and can take control of the account at any time.
 If young men do not like the watch of parent, they can create an account themselves.